Skip to content

 save_settings_getting_started_circle

-• This is the name of the folder that will be saved in CoastSeg/sessions
+• Name the session 'demo_session'.
+This will be the name of the folder saved in CoastSeg/sessions.

-• It will contain a subdirectory for each ROI that shorelines will be extracted for
+• The folder will contain a subdirectory for each ROI from which shorelines were extracted.

 save_demo_session